 teachers with precise next steps for instruction.
 The Focused IABs

 measure only 1-3 targets and contain from 8-15 items.
 Some preexisting

 IABs have been reclassified as Focused IABs; however, their content has not

 document provides the current IABs available.
 (The ICA is not recommended for use except for very rare and specific situations.)

 Scoring: Both the ICA and the IABs contain test items that are scored by the test delivery engine.
-There are also short-text constructed-response and full-write items, both of which are hand-scored at the district level.
-Training materials are available in the Test Information Distribution Engine (TIDE) and in AIRWAYS.
+There are also short-text, constructed-response and full-write items, all of which are scored using automated scoring.
+Training materials are available in the Test Information Distribution Engine (TIDE) and in The Centralized Reporting System.

-Reporting: The AIR Ways Reporting System produces detailed, item-level reports specifically designed to gauge student performance on the IABs.
+The Centralized Reporting System produces detailed, item-level reports specifically designed to gauge student performance on the IABs.
 For further information on the new Centralized Reporting System, visit the Reporting System Video Series, 2020-2021

 General Smarter Balanced Interim Assessment Resources